itmakesmesoft/e-giftcard-generator/README.md

 ## 😃 Features
 ✅ Automatic Barcode & QR Code Detection<br />
-- Upload an image, and the system will automatically detect and convert barcodes or QR codes.
+- Upload an image, and the this will automatically detect and convert barcodes or QR codes.

 ✅ Customizable<br />